-11.9.2 Entry/Exit Doors:
+11.7.2 Entry/ Exit Doors

-- Check that all entry and exit doors are not damaged and operate smoothly from the outside.
+- ☐ Check that all entry and exit doors are not damaged and operate smoothly from the outside.

-- ✓ Check that hinges are securely mounted
+- ☐ Check that hinges are securely mounted.

-- ✓ Check that door seals are intact
+- □ Check that door seals are intact.

-Mirrors:
+Mirrors

-- Make sure passenger exit mirrors and all exterior mirrors are securely mounted with no loose fittings - Check to make sure mirrors are clean and not damaged
+- Make sure passenger exit mirrors and all exterior mirrors are securely mounted with no loose fittings. - ☐ Check to make sure mirrors are clean and not damaged.

-11.9.3 External Bus Inspection

-Level/Air Leaks: Coach and transit buses generally have air suspension systems.

-- Check to see vehicle is sitting level from front to rear and side to side. - ✓ If air-equipped, check for audible air leaks from the suspension system.

-Fuel Tank:

-- Check to see that the tank is securely mounted. - ✓ Check to see that the fuel cap(s) is secure. - Check to see that the tank and lines are not damaged or leaking.

-Baggage Compartment:

-- Check to see that baggage and all other exterior compartment doors are not damaged. - Check to see that the doors operate properly and latch securely.

-Check to see that baggage and/or equipment (if any) is secure within the compartment.

-Battery/Box: The vehicle battery(s) may be located on the side of the vehicle or in the engine compartment.

-- Check to see that battery(s) are securely mounted. - Check to see that the cable connections are tight and all cell caps are present. - Check to see that the battery connections are not excessively corroded. - Check the battery box and cover or door to see that they are secure.
+11.7.3 External Bus Inspection Air Leaks: Coach and transit buses ly have air suspension systems. fro □ If a Check to see vehicle is sitting level from front to rear and side to side.
+If air-equipped, check for audible air leaks Fuel Ta om the suspension system. □ Ch ma neck to see that the tank is securely bunted. neck to see that the fuel cap(s) is secure. neck to see that the tank and lines are t damaged or leaking.
+Bagga ge Compartment ex da □ Ch pro □ Ch eq neck to see that baggage and all other terior compartment doors are not amaged. neck to see that the doors operate operly and latch securely. neck to see that baggage and/or puipment (if any) is secure within the mpartment. • r/Box: The vehicle batteries may be on the side of the vehicle or in the engine tment. neck to see that batteries are securely ounted. □ Ch are neck to see that the cable connections e tight and all cell caps are present. are e not excessively corroded.